The Apple Dumpling Gang (film): Plot

-Set in the Wild West in the year 1879, a slick gambler named Russell Donovan (Bill Bixby) comes to the town of Quake City en route to open a casino in New Orleans.
-In Quake City, Donovan meets his old associate, John Whintle.
-Whintle is leaving for San Francisco that night and asks Donovan to sign for valuables coming in on tomorrow’s stagecoach.
-Donovan accepts a down payment and promises to pick up the valuables.
-The next day, Donovan realizes he has been duped into taking care of three little orphans, Bobby, Clovis, and Celia Bradley.
-The stagecoach driver Magnolia "Dusty" Clydesdale (Susan Clark) explains that Whintle is in fact the children’s relative and their de facto legal guardian.
-With their relative gone and Donovan promising to care for the "valuables", they are now wards of Donovan.

-The town's sheriff, barber, Justice of the Peace, and judge Homer McCoy (Harry Morgan) tells Donovan that he is legally obligated unless he can have someone else take custody of the children.
-The children inadvertently cause Donovan much grief by offending all prospective new guardians.
-The Bradleys wreak havoc in Quake City while riding in an old mine cart destroying much private property.
-The town’s citizens demand that Donovan pay for the damages, losing him most of his funds for his trip to New Orleans.
+In the Wild West in 1879, a slick gambler named Russell Donovan comes to the town of Quake City en route to open a casino in New Orleans.
+There, he meets his old associate, John Wintle, who is leaving for San Francisco and asks Donovan to sign for valuables coming in on the next day's stagecoach.
+Donovan accepts a down payment and promises to pick them up.
+The next day, he realizes he has been duped into taking care of three little orphans named Bobby, Clovis, and Celia Bradley.
+The stagecoach driver, Magnolia "Dusty" Clydesdale, explains that Wintle is in fact their relative and legal guardian.
+With him gone and Donovan promising to care for the "valuables", they are now his wards.
+The town's sheriff, barber, and justice of the peace, Homer McCoy, tells him that he is legally obligated unless he can have someone else take custody of them.
+The children cause Donovan much grief by offending all prospective new guardians.
+They wreak havoc in Quake City while riding in an old mine cart, destroying much private property.
+The townspeople demand that Donovan pay for the damage, costing him most of his funds for his trip to New Orleans.

-As soon as Donovan arrived in Quake City, he is the target of the "Hashknife Outfit".
-The Outfit consists of two ne'er-do-well former members of the Stillwell Gang, Amos Tucker (Tim Conway) and Theodore Ogelvie (Don Knotts).
-They were once very threatening, until they were ousted by their former boss, Frank Stillwell (Slim Pickens), for shooting him in the leg.
-Amos and Theodore continuously try to rob Donovan during his stay in town to miserable results.
+Donovan becomes the target of Amos Tucker and Theodore Ogelvie, former members of the Stillwell Gang who were ousted by their former boss, Frank Stillwell, for shooting him in the leg.
+They continuously try to rob Donovan during his stay in town with unsuccessful results.

-Bobby, Clovis, and Celia decide to help their guardian make money by going to the gold mine that they inherited.
-They come across Amos and Theodore at their hideout and become acquainted.
-They direct the kids to the mine after mistaking them for a posse.
-Despite the gold veins drying up years previously, the Bradley children end up finding a massive gold nugget.
-This incentivizes many people to adopt the children as it would give them access to the gold.
-Fearing that the people would not have the children's best interests at heart, Donovan has arranged a sham marriage with Dusty so she can keep custody of the Bradley children while he goes to New Orleans.
-However, things become complicated when Whintle returns.
-Whintle has heard of the gold and schemes to get the children back.
-His attorney has a court order demanding immediate return of the Bradleys.
-McCoy is forced to adhere to Whintle’s demands.
+The children decide to help Donovan earn money by going to the gold mine that they inherited.
+They encounter Amos and Theodore at their hideout, who direct the children to the mine after mistaking them for a posse.
+The children discover a massive gold nugget in the mine, which incentivizes many people to adopt them as it would give them access to the gold.
+Fearing that these people would not have the children's best interests at heart, Donovan arranges a sham marriage with Dusty so she can keep custody of them while he goes to New Orleans.
+However, complications arise when Wintle returns.
+He heard of the nugget and schemes to regain custody of the children.
+His attorney has a court order demanding their immediate return.
+McCoy is forced to adhere to his demands.